j-meek/Global_Power_of_Botany/README.md

-# Global_Power_of_Botany
+# Global Power of Botany
-### This is an overview of the programming resources you will need for the Spring 2019 Global Power of Botany course at Barnard College.
+This is an overview of the programming resources you will need for the Spring 2019 Global Power of Botany course at Barnard College.

-## Getting Started with R
+## Getting Started with...

+### R
 Install R from https://cran.r-project.org/
 Download RStudio Desktrop (FREE) from https://www.rstudio.com/products/rstudio/download/#download